otaviof/ravine/README.md

 ## Usage

 Ravine is based on defining HTTP endpoints and mapping request and response topics.
-On request topic, it will send payload received during HTTP communication, the payload is serialized with configured [Schema-Registry Subject][schemaregistrysubject] version, and dispatched on request topic.
-Ravine will wait for configured timeout, to receive a message in output topic, having the same unique key, where the message value is used as response payload for ongoing HTTP request.
+On *request topic*, it will send payload received during HTTP communication, the payload is serialized with configured [Schema-Registry Subject][schemaregistrysubject] version, and dispatched on *request topic*.
+Ravine will wait for configured timeout, to eventually receive a message in *response topic*, having the same unique key, where the message value is used as response payload for ongoing HTTP request.

+Furthermore, to identify the response event, Ravine will inspect Kafka message header in order to find unique-ID in there.
+Therefore, you can conserve the original headers in order to respond events back to Ravine.

 The following diagram represents the high level relationship between Ravine and Kafka topics.